JeremieDemarchez/iCasa_Smartwatch/src/site/markdown/detectors.md

 </tbody>
 </table>

-<p>If the sensed_presence property is true then there is someone close to the sensor.
-On the contrary, if the sensed_presence is false, there is no one close to the sensor.</p>
+<p>If the sensedPresence property is true then there is someone close to the sensor.
+On the contrary, if the sensedPresence is false, there is no one close to the sensor.</p>